sql-machine-learning/elasticdl/elasticdl/doc/distributed_embedding_layer_design.md

 ```

-In the pseudocode above, `_create_slots` is a function inherited from `Optimizer` and will be `add_slot` to add a slot if not exists. `add_slot` will do nothing if it already exists.
+In the pseudocode above, `_create_slots` is a function inherited from `Optimizer` and will call `add_slot` to add a slot. `add_slot` check the existence of the slot before adding. `add_slot` will do nothing if it already exists.

-This section focuses on designing an optimizer to manage slots of embedding table in external storage while keeping other slots in optimizer.
+This section focuses on designing an optimizer to manage slots of embedding table in the external storage while keeping other slots in the optimizer.
 In each iteration, we should do three things in the following order:

-1. get slot values from external storage and set them to slots in `Optimizer`.
+1. get slot values from the external storage and set them to slots in the optimizer.
-2. call `Optimizer.apply_gradients`.
+2. call `apply_gradients` function of the optimizer.
-3. get values, store them in external storage and delete those slots from `Optimizer`.
+3. get values, store them in the external storage and delete those slots from the optimizer.

-In step 1, we use `add_slot` to create a slot in `Optimizer` and its argument `initializer` can be a tensor which will be assigned to slot after created.
+In step 1, we use `add_slot` to create a slot in the optimizer and its argument `initializer` can be a tensor which will be assigned to the slot after created.
 We will create slots for embedding vectors to be updated and delete them after calling `apply_gradients`.
 We don't choose to keep them in optimizer and assign value to them every iteration.
-This is because that the shape of the slots is LxN, where L is the number of updated embedding vectors in each iteration and N is the output dimension of the embedding layer.
-L may differ between different iterations.
+This is because that the shapes of the slots are LxN, where L is the number of updated embedding vectors in each iteration and N is the output dimension of the embedding layer.
+L may differ between different iterations and TensorFlow does not allow user to change the shape of a variable.

 We design ElasticDL's Adam optimizer as following pseudocode: